carlosrod723/time-series-forecasting-gcp/README.md

 **BigQuery**- I will leverage BigQuery for storing, managing, and preprocessing weather data.
 BigQuery's powerful SQL-like query language and ability to handle large datasets make it ideal for data wrangling tasks.

-**Vertex AI**- This platform will be used for developing, training, and deploying the machine learning model.
+**Vertex AI**- This platform will be used for deploying the machine learning model.
 Vertex AI offers a user-friendly interface and simplifies the entire machine learning workflow.

-**GHCN-Daily Dataset**- The Global Historical Climatology Network Daily (GHCN-Daily) dataset from BigQuery's public data project is the primary source of the weather data.
+**GHCN-Daily Dataset**- The Global Historical Climatology Network Daily (GHCN-Daily) dataset from BigQuery's public data is the primary source of the weather data.
 This dataset contains daily summaries of weather observations from thousands of stations worldwide.
 For the data, I've selected the following tables:

 1. ghcnd_2022- This table is useful to get a full year of recent historical data for training the model.